Nine need-to-know benefits of life insurance

 1. Protect your loved ones

 At a very basic level, life insurance can function as a form of income replacement.
 Whether or not you’re the main source of income for your family, it’s likely that you help cover the cost of rent, mortgage, groceries, utilities, child care, and other household necessities.
-For this reason, many insurance experts recommend that people take out a life insurance policy that’s equal to 10-15 times their current income.
-This may help your loved ones maintain their current lifestyle after you’re gone, reducing their financial burden following your death.2
+For this reason, many insurance experts recommend that people take out a life insurance policy that's at least 10 times their current annual salary.
+This may help your loved ones maintain their current lifestyle after you’re gone, reducing their financial burden following your death.3

 2. Help provide financial reassurance

-One of the top benefits of life insurance is the life assurance that comes with it.
+One of the top benefits of life insurance is the peace of mind that comes with it.
 There’s an inherent comfort in knowing that your finances are handled.
-According to insurance expert Laura Adams, “The purpose of life insurance is to make sure that people who depend on you, such as a spouse, partner, children, and aging parents, wouldn’t be hurt financially after your death.”2
+If you have people who depend on your income, such as a spouse, partner, children, and/or aging parents, life insurance may be an option worth considering to help protect their financial well-being in case something happens to you.

 3. Help pay off debt

 Unfortunately, debt lives on even after we pass away, except for some federal student loan debt.
-The average American has $90,460, while people from ages 40 to 55 carry even more, with an average of $135,841 in debt.3 Life insurance can be used to help pay off student loans, mortgages, credit card debt, auto loans, and more.
+The average American has $104,215, while people from ages 43 to 58 carry even more, with an average of $157,556 in debt.4 Life insurance can be used to help pay off student loans, mortgages, credit card debt, auto loans, and more.

 4. Help protect your business